garcia-nacho/garcia-nacho.github.io/_posts/SETI.md

 <img src="/images/echelle1.png" width="500">

-The image represents the diffaction of the light of a star.
-THe wavelenght increases from up to low and from left to right, so the photons with the lower wavelength (red) hit the top left corner and in the lower left corner shows the amount of photons with the highest wavelength (blue).
-If we assing a colour to each region we would have something like this:
+The image represents the diffraction of the light of a star.
+The wavelength increases from up to low and from left to right, so the photons with the lower wavelength (red) hit the top left corner and in the lower-left corner shows the number of photons with the highest wavelength (blue).
+If we assign a colour to each region we would have something like this:
+{: style="text-align: justify"}

 <img src="/images/echelle-spectrum.jpg" width="500">

-As you can see, there are two features in the image, the shadows and the "tracks".
+As you can see, there are two features in the image: the shadows and the *"tracks"*.
 This is more obvious if we zoom in into the image:
 <img src="/images/echelle%20zoom.png" width="500">

-This pattern is indeed an artifact from the technique, not all area on the image is covered by the diffracted light.
-We are interested only in the tracks of light because they contain the information.
-Those "tracks" are called orders and we need a way to extract the information laying on the orders in a process called compression (basically because the resulting image with the important information is much smaller in size).
+This pattern is indeed an artifact of the technique, not all the area on the image is covered by the diffracted light.
+We are interested only in the tracks of light because they are the ones that contain the information.
+Those *"tracks"* are called orders and we need a way to extract the information laying on the orders in a process called compression (basically because the resulting image with the important information is much smaller in size).
-The fist step in the compresion is to find out where the tracks lay in the image.
+The first step in the compression is to find out where the tracks lay in the image.
-The way to do it is a bit convoluted: We need to find functions that *draw"* lines going though all the pixels of every track.
+The way to do it is a bit convoluted: We need to find functions that *"draw"* lines going through all the pixels of every track.
-As you can see in the image, the tacks are curved and although this is totally normal in echelle spectra, it is a bit problematic for us because the functions tha draw such a curves are 4rd order polynomial functions like this one:
+As you can see in the image, the tacks are curved and although this is normal in echelle spectra, it is a bit problematic for us because the functions that draw such curves are 4rd order polynomial functions like this one:
 {: style="text-align: justify"}

 $$y=a+b\cdot x+c\cdot x^{2}+d\cdot x^{3}+e\cdot x^{4}$$